steveiliop56/steveiliop56.github.io/src/content/posts/screen-blanking-labwc.md

 author: Stavros
 ---

+> [!NOTE]
-> Note 📝: As of 31/10/2024 this issue has been fixed, turns out it was an issue in the wayvnc server.
+> As of 31/10/2024 this issue has been fixed, turns out it was an issue in the wayvnc server.
 [Here](https://doesmycode.work/posts/hyperpixel-raspberry-pi-os-bookworm) is my latest post on the best setup with the hyperpixel screen and the new raspberry pi os with the labwc compositor.

 Sooo I use my raspberry pi 5 with a hyperpixel screen, but my setup has an issue, screen blanking doesn't work, that's a big problem!
 In this hell of debugging mess I will try to find a solution to make screen blanking work on the pi, or at least try.